 During Harry's second secret visit to Hogsmeade, the invisible Harry throws mud at Malfoy, Crabbe and Goyle, resulting in Malfoy seeing Harry's head and reporting him to Snape, who catches Harry sneaking back into school.
 Before Snape confiscates the map and gives it to Lupin, Harry confronts Snape with a rumour he heard in his first year, namely that Snape resented Harry's dad due to a life debt.
 Snape retorts that James once put him in considerable danger, but saved him, not out of care for Snape's life but of fear for getting expelled.
 In the movie, Harry throws snowballs at Draco and his cronies at Hogsmeade and Harry loses the Map to Snape when the latter catches him looking for Peter Pettigrew (which is not in the book); Draco does not find out that Harry was in Hogsmeade illegally in the movie, though like in the book, Lupin also takes the Map into his possession.

-Buckbeak's sentence and Hermione punching Draco in the face occur much earlier in the book, which brings the trio back together and renews their friendship.
+Buckbeak's sentence and Hermione punching Draco in the face occur much earlier in the book, which brings the trio back together and amends their friendship.
 During final exams, a final appeal for Buckbeak is scheduled at school, but since this is also the day of his execution, the appeal is mainly a futile formality.
 Despite Hagrid urging them to stay away, the three use Harry's Invisibility Cloak to comfort him.
 In Hagrid's hut, they find Scabbers hiding (in the movie, Hagrid had already found him).

 Pettigrew's backstory is more elaborate: Sirius had suggested to make Pettigrew the new Secret-Keeper, and then found out that Pettigrew had betrayed the Potters.
 Sirius cornered Pettigrew, but the latter fired the Curse that killed 12 Muggles, and faked his death by cutting his own finger and escaping in rat form during the mayhem.
 Sirius was innocently sentenced to death, but felt guilty anyway, because he had suggested Pettigrew as the new Secret-Keeper.
 He kept himself sane by turning into his dog form regularly, a state in which the Dementors affected him much less.
 But when he saw a newspaper with a picture of the Weasley family after winning their contest, he recognized Scabbers and escaped.
 He stayed around Hogwarts, even being helped inside by Crookshanks (who stole Neville's password list), the only one who also recognized Scabbers as a fake.
 Pettigrew again faked his death and hid in Hagrid's cabin.
 After returning to human form, Pettigrew denies everything and still tries to put the blame on Black, but his lies are easily disproven.
 He is scared to death to go to Azkaban, mostly because he was the one to send Voldemort to his unexpected demise, and therefore fears the wrath of the remaining Death Eaters (Voldemort's followers).
+In the book, everyone leaves the Shrieking Shack, with the unconscious Snape dragged along with a levitating spell; in the movie, they leave him there.

 Hermione is present and affected during the Dementor attack on Harry and Sirius.
 In the film Hermione stays with Ron after he is knocked out.
 The Dementors try to perform the Kiss on Harry as well.
-In the hospital wing, no one believes Harry's story since Snape claims that Black had used a Confundus charm on him, and Cornelius Fudge is all too willing to believe this easy explanation rather than admitting that Black was innocent all those years.
+In the hospital wing, no one except Dumbledore believes Harry's story since Snape claims that Black had used a Confundus charm on him, and Cornelius Fudge is all too willing to believe this easy explanation rather than admitting that Black was innocent all those years.
 Later, Snape goes as far as accusing Harry of helping Sirius escape, but he has no proof of this.

 When traveling back in time during the events of saving Sirius Black, Harry and Hermione, after rescuing Buckbeak and watching the events unfold in the Forbidden Forest, decide to head back to Hagrid's empty cabin (Hagrid was heading up to the castle with everyone else after the failed execution to get some drinks).
 As the transformed Lupin is still hanging about, they want to wait until it is safe to return to the Forest.
 When Harry goes on to scout ahead, he realizes the one who conjured the Patronus that saved his past self was he himself and not his father.
-In the film this is drastically altered: the transformed Lupin tries to attack them, but Hermione does a fake howl to draw him away from their past selves; Buckbeak fights off Lupin and forces him to retreat.
+In the film this is drastically altered: the transformed Lupin tries to attack the past Harry and Hermione, but present Hermione does a fake howl to draw him away from their past selves; Buckbeak fights off Lupin and forces him to retreat.
 Hermione is also with Harry when he performs the Patronus as well as convincing him that no one is coming when Harry was still under the impression his father was going to save them.

 Harry's final talk with Lupin in the movie is a mix of two conversations in the book, with Lupin and Dumbledore respectively.
 Dumbledore also notes that Professor Trelawney had actually made a correct prediction, which happened only once before (an allusion to a revelation in Harry Potter and the Order of the Phoenix).
 He also mentions that Pettigrew now owes Harry a life debt, since Harry prevented Sirius from killing him (becomes an important point in Harry Potter and the Deathly Hallows).